March 18, 2025

 Ride down the river with Ettaphine Tyler as she heads back home.

-Ettaphine Tyler, born in Florence South Carolina in 1907.
-Transitioned into an angel saint in 2011.
+Ettaphine Tyler, born in Florence, South Carolina in 1907.
+Transitioned into an angelic ancestor in 2011.

 Welcome home, brother Clarence!